What Is an Agile Coach? And How to Become One

 1. Build Agile coach skills.

-• Agile and Agile frameworks: Knowing the ins and outs of Agile, as well its various frameworks, will be critical in being an effective Agile coach.
+• Agile and Agile frameworks: An in-depth understanding of Agile and its various frameworks will be critical in being an effective Agile coach.
 Common frameworks include Scrum, Kanban, and SAFe; knowledge of XP and Lean is also occasionally requested.
-Know what distinguishes one from the others, the values that drive each approach, and how to apply them in a real setting.
+Know what distinguishes one, the values that drive each approach, and how to apply them in a real setting.

-• Communication: As an Agile coach, you’ll be training other leaders and encouraging entire teams or organizations to change their thinking and often entrenched work habits.
+• Communication: As an Agile coach, you’ll train other leaders and encourage entire teams or organizations to change their thinking and entrenched work habits.
 Knowing how to communicate effectively as a coach doesn’t stop at being able to express yourself well—it means knowing how to persuade, negotiate, inspire, and resolve conflict.

-There are several books, podcasts, and online resources to help you learn Agile and Agile scaling as well.
+You’ll also find several books, podcasts, and online resources to help you learn Agile and Agile scaling.

 2. Gain Agile project management experience.

-Job descriptions often ask for experience in diverse Agile environments and give preference to those with coaching experience.
+Job descriptions often ask for experience in diverse Agile environments, and employers prefer those with coaching experience.
 Building up your resume on these fronts will put you in a good position to compete for Agile coaching jobs.
 You can do this in a few different ways:

-• Work as a Scrum Master.
-Many job descriptions count experience as a Scrum Master as coaching experience.
-Because Scrum is the most commonly used Agile framework—81 percent of Agile adopters use Scrum or a Scrum-based hybrid according to a 2021 survey—your work as an Agile coach will likely require some knowledge of Scrum methodology.
-Being a Scrum Master can act as a natural stepping stone to Agile coaching.
-Need more clarity around how to get there?
-Read about what it takes to become a Scrum Master.
+• Work as a Scrum Master: Many job descriptions count experience as a Scrum Master as coaching experience.
+Because Scrum is the most commonly used Agile framework—63 percent of Agile adopters use Scrum or a Scrum-based hybrid according to a 2023 survey [8]—your work as an Agile coach will likely require some knowledge of Scrum methodology.
+Being a Scrum Master can act as an avenue to Agile coaching.
+If you need more clarity around how to get there, discover what it takes to become a Scrum Master.

-• Work on an Agile team.
-As an Agile coach, you should be as familiar as you can with how Agile works on different teams.
-Familiarity with Scrum will be crucial, but knowledge of other methodologies will be useful as well.
-Try gaining exposure to Kanban, XP, and Lean methodologies, and participate in scaling Scrum or Agile practices if you can.
+• Work on an Agile team: As an Agile coach, you’ll want to be as familiar with how Agile works on different teams.
+Familiarity with Scrum will be crucial, but knowledge of other methodologies will also be useful.
+Try gaining exposure to Kanban, XP, and Lean methodologies, and participate in scaling Scrum or Agile practices if possible.

 3. Get an Agile coach certification.

-Agile coach certifications can make you more competitive in the job market, and signal to employers that you have a baseline of knowledge expected of professionals.
-The process of studying for and getting the certification can also help you learn about Agile coaching and gain new skills.
+Agile coach certifications can help you become more competitive in the job market and signal to employers that you have a baseline of knowledge expected of professionals.
+Studying for and getting the certification can also help you learn about Agile coaching and gain new skills.

 The following certifications are commonly requested in job descriptions: